MicroEJ/docs/VEEPortingGuide/uiFontRenderer.rst

 Principle
 =========

-The Font Renderer is included in the MicroUI module (see :ref:`section_microui`) for the application side; and is included in the Display module (see :ref:`section_display`) for the C side.
+The Font Renderer is a module of the MicroUI runtime that reads and draws the fonts.

 Functional Description
 ======================